 - How will I know when I’ve found the right corporate travel services?

 As for the first question, yes, you do need a corporate travel agency or a company that includes travel management features.
 You need a solution that combines technology with the human service of booking help and trip support.
-As for the second two questions, we’ll be answering those in the bulk of this post.
+As for the second two questions, we’ll be answering those in this article.

-46% of business travelers have booked outside of policy for hotel bookings, so something is clearly wrong with the business travel industry.
+46% of business travelers have booked outside of policy for hotel bookings.
+If travelers are resorting to sites outside of a company’s booking policy, businesses need to consider switching their travel booking processes to a more user-friendly booking solution.
 Rogue business travel bookings are a huge problem.
-With no oversight, out-of-policies bookings only increase.
+With no oversight out-of-policies bookings, and therefore spending, only increase.

 Read on to understand how a travel management tool or company can help you achieve greater compliance and traveler satisfaction.